-Project Beyond is a program for students identified as academically gifted.
-It is a resource room, pull-out program for grades 3-8.
+Bamberg's RCES Gifted & Talented program, Project Beyond, is for students identified as academically gifted.
+It is a resource room, pull-out program serving grade 3-6 students meeting the qualifications.
+Middle School students are served in a self-contained class.
 Honors classes are offered in grades nine through twelve.
-Classes are held at Richard Carroll Elementary School.

 The Mission of gifted education is to maximize the potential of gifted and talented students by providing programs and services that match the unique characteristics and needs of these students.